How BaptistCare supports employees experiencing domestic violence

 Family and Domestic Violence Leave (FDV leave)

 One of the central supports in the FDV Policy is the provision of FDV leave.
-Baptcare employees (whether full-time, part-time or casual) are entitled to 10 days paid FDV Leave each year, in line with recent legislative changes.
+BaptistCare employees (whether full-time, part-time or casual) are entitled to 10 days paid FDV Leave each year, in line with recent legislative changes.

 Confidentiality assurances – respect for staff privacy and safety is paramount

-Baptcare acknowledges the very personal and sensitive nature of family domestic violence and the impact on an employee.
+BaptistCare acknowledges the very personal and sensitive nature of family domestic violence and the impact on an employee.

-Baptcare will treat information related to a request for support or for actions related to securing workplace security and safety as confidential and private to the full extent possible in the circumstances.
+BaptistCare will treat information related to a request for support or for actions related to securing workplace security and safety as confidential and private to the full extent possible in the circumstances.
 The matter is personal and sensitive, and we understand many employees would not wish other employees to know of their circumstances unless they choose to divulge this information.

 Subject to the employee’s permission, their manager may be notified of the type of leave their staff member has taken or wishes to take.
 Otherwise, the People and Culture team will work to ensure the employee is paid appropriately and that their pay slip does not reflect the type of leave taken.